Connecting using VPN

 A point-to-site VPN connection resolves the DNS names of the first private cloud that you create.
 When you want to access other private clouds, you must update the DNS server on your VPN client.

-- Navigate to Resources > Private clouds, and select the private cloud you want to connect to.
+- Click the name of the private cloud you want to connect to.

 - On the Summary page of the private cloud, under Basic Info, copy the private cloud DNS server IP address.